The term ‘Brexit’ refers to the UK’s withdrawal from the European Union.

 It is possible that the UK will maintain links with some EU ‘technical institutions’ if we decide to continue working with them.
 For example, the Euratom treaty supports research into nuclear energy and efficiency, and cooperation with EU member states is not necessarily tied to EU membership.
 However, the government will have to decide which of these treaties and institutions to keep links with, if any, over the next two years.

-Currently, the UK is in the early stages of Brexit negotiations, but these are expected to be over by autumn 2018; after this, both the European Parliament will vote on whether to ratify the final deal.
+Despite reaching agreement on ‘phase one’ of the negotiations, the UK government is mired in disagreement.
+The negotiations with the EU on the Withdrawal Agreement are expected to be over by autumn 2018; after this, both the European Parliament will vote on whether to ratify the final deal.
 The UK is expected to formally withdraw from the EU in March 2019 in either scenario.